trevelling/I.C.Treats/README.md

-This is part of a project using C# for the final assignment of the programming II module.
+This is part of a project using C# for our final assignment of the Programming II Module.

 Welcome to I.C.Treats, Singapore's inaugural robotic ice cream store, where the future meets sweetness.
 Our fully automated ice cream parlour, led by the diligent Otto the Friendly Robot Scooper, brings you a unique ice cream experience.